-'''

 cd tet-root/contrib/cplusdemo

+- 2. There is a makefile in each test case directory below the ts directory.
+Review the contents of each makefile and ensure that it is correct for your system. - 3.
+Make sure that tet-root/bin is in your PATH. - 4.
+Set your TET\ROOT environment variable to refer to tet-root, thus:

 '''

-Review the contents of ts/makefile and ensure that it is correct for your system.

-- 3. Make sure that tet-root/bin is in your PATH. - 4.
-Set your TET_ROOT environment variable to refer to tet-root, thus:

-'''
+TET_ROOT=tet-root

-TET_ROOT=tet-root export TET_ROOT
+export TET_ROOT

 '''